 From Cambridge University veterinary student, to bronze sculptor, to British Army helicopter pilot, to one of the most successful self-representing artists in the UK – Cheltenham artist Hannah Shergold has a fascinating, albeit peculiar back story.
 She has a proven capacity for the sciences both in her veterinary studies and the physical and mechanical aspects of aviation, but she has consistently returned to her passion for art.

 "Art is home for me.
 It is my comfort, my safe space... but I am, by trade, a scientist."

 After graduating with a Masters in Zoology from Cambridge University in 2006, Hannah established herself as a bronze sculptor, using her anatomical knowledge to create highly representational studies of wild and domestic animals.
 After exhibiting internationally with the Department of Trade and Investment she undertook multiple private commissions.
 She was later selected to create two substantial works of art for the British Army - the Leaping Lynx for the Army Air Corps and the Charging Rhino for the First UK Armoured Division.

 "Learning is what drives me.
 There is so much to learn, and the knowledge is so accessible."

-In 2009, still eager for adventure and personal challenge, Hannah joined the Royal Military Academy Sandhurst and commissioned into the Army Air Corps.
-Following a ground tour of Afghanistan with the infantry she qualified as a Lynx helicopter commander and has served all over the world including Germany, Canada and Kenya.
+In 2009, still eager for adventure and challenge, Hannah joined the Royal Military Academy Sandhurst and commissioned into the Army Air Corps.
+After completing a tour of Afghanistan with the infantry she began flying training, and qualified as a Lynx pilot in 2013.